Dairy Free Carrot Cake

 - Add the wet ingredients to the bowl with the dry ingredients and mix until just incorporated.
 Gently fold in the grated carrots and pecans.

-- Transfer the batter to the prepared pan (it will be a thicker batter) and spread evenly with a spatula.
+- Transfer the batter to the prepared pan (it will be thick) and spread evenly with a spatula.

 - Bake for about 25 to 30 minutes, or until a cake tester inserted into the middle comes out clean.